-This post explains the difference between band 5 and band 8 task 2 answers.
+This post explains the difference between band 5 and band 8 task 2 answers by detailing the differences in the IELTS Writing Task 2 Marking Criteria.

 One of the keys to success in the IELTS writing test is understanding how the test is marked and using this knowledge to increase your band score.
 You can then give the examiners exactly what they want and focus on doing the things that get high scores.